devgateway/map-kibera-schools/readme.md

 Overview
 --------

-Map Kibera Schools consists of a python static site generating framework built partly on [Flask](http://flask.pocoo.org/), with a custom second-stage templating step for static assets and deploy-specific details.
+Map Kibera Schools consists of a python static site generating framework built partly on [Flask](http://flask.pocoo.org/), with a custom second-stage templating step for static assets and deploy-specific details like the `CNAME` file.

-### Why not just data and front-end JavaScript?

-While updates to the content with a javascript-powered front-end could conceivably be as easy as merging a pull-request the main geojson file, that approach requires contendin with several issues:

- 1. Accessibility: it is more difficult to make javascript apps robustly accessible, and users choosing to browse the web with no javascript at all would not be able to access any content.

- 2. Search Visibility: Presenting indexble content to web crawlers for search engines is difficult without having script-less web pages available.

- 3. Speed: While a javascript app can be very fast, especially for page transitions, simple flat html pages linked together will almost always be fast.

 ### Issue Tracking